Mayday Parker: Prime Earth (Earth-616)

-The action in The Amazing Spider-Man #439 (Defalco's last on the title) takes place 1,000 years in the future.
+The action in The Amazing Spider-Man #439 (DeFalco's last on the title) takes place 1,000 years in the future.
 Two archaeologists stumble across relics belonging to Spider-Man (such as his web-shooters).
 They speculate on his career, and discuss other heroes who were inspired by him, Spider-Girl and Spider-Man 2099.

 In several interviews at Comic Book Resources following the publication of "One More Day," Joe Quesada mentioned that the Spider-Girl title would be the ideal place for disgruntled readers to follow the development of an aged, married Peter and M.J. as they raise a family.
 Quesada's comments were followed by a feature article on Spider-Girl with an interview with Tom Defalco, who acknowledged that Quesada was a fan of the character and the title.
 Moreover, during the 'One More Day/Brand New Day' story arc, Peter and Mary Jane have visions of a very young girl with red hair, who, after the deal is made with Mephisto, is revealed to be the daughter they would never have now that the deal is done.
 Despite this, Quesada has stated that he feels the MC2 universe is the natural progression of the characters.

-During the "Sinister War" arc, it is revealed that Mephisto erased the Parkers' marriage to ensure that their daughter does not exist, as she would one day end his eventual reign over the Earth.
+During the "Sinister War" arc, it is revealed that Mephisto erased the Parkers' marriage to ensure that their daughter would not exist, as she would one day end his eventual reign over the Earth.

 Earth X

 There are two variant and alternate universe versions of Spider-Girl.
 One was raised by a Ben Reilly who survived after her father died during her childhood, as seen What If? vol. 2 #86, and later revealed in the Paradise X: Heralds miniseries.
 Another version of Spider-Girl is actually Venom, who is seen in the Earth X miniseries and its two sequels, Universe X and Paradise X.

 The Venom version of May Parker is later recruited by Kang the Conqueror as part of a scheme against the Apocalypse Twins and the Avengers Unity Squad.

 The world of MC2 is designated as "Earth-982".
-The world where Spider-Girl was raised by Ben Reilly is known as "Earth-1122" and the world featuring Venom as Spider-Girl along with the other heroes of the Earth X saga is known as "Earth-9997".
+The world where Spider-Girl was raised by Ben Reilly (as May Reilly) is known as "Earth-1122" and the world featuring Venom as Spider-Girl along with the other heroes of the Earth X saga is known as "Earth-9997".